-These are the best venison cheeseburgers you’ll ever make!
-This venison burger recipe is so simple and results in a delicious burger that deserves a place on any table.
+These are the best venison burgers you’ll ever make!
+This venison burger recipe is so simple and results in a delicious deer burger that deserves a place on any table.

 Growing up, we didn’t eat very much venison.
-My dad didn’t hunt and neither did my mom, so venison wasn’t really available to us.
 I do remember one time my mom trying to pass off venison bacon as turkey bacon (which didn’t work at all), but other than that, I have no real memories of eating deer meat as a child.

 What is a Venison Burger?

 A venison burger is just like a regular hamburger, except instead of cuts of beef it’s made with ground venison!
-I season, cook, and store my venison burgers just like regular hamburgers and recommend that you do the same.
+I season, cook, and store my venison burgers very similar to regular hamburgers, so if you've made beef burgers you can make deer burgers!

 - Ground Venison